 Two review authors independently extracted data and assessed risk of bias and other factors presented in the Discussion and Summary quality assessment (Grades of Recommendation, Assessment, Development and Evaluation (GRADE)).
 We extracted data on intervention delivery, context, process factors, equity and outcomes, and grouped outcomes into psychosocial outcomes, risky sexual behaviours or substance use.
 We conducted meta-analyses for outcomes where the outcome measures were sufficiently similar.
 We evaluated other outcomes narratively.

 We included 13 studies evaluating 19 interventions from high-income countries (HICs).
+At update stage (from our 2015 search), one previously included study was removed and three new studies added (since our 2012 search).
 We found no sufficiently robust evaluations conducted in low- and middle-income countries (LMICs).
 Study quality overall was low and measurements used by studies variable.
 Participants were classified as drop-in and shelter-based.
 No studies measured the primary outcome of reintegration and none reported on adverse effects.We found no consistent results on a range of relevant outcomes within domains of psychosocial health, substance misuse and sexually risky behaviours .
 Interventions evaluated consisted of time-limited therapeutically based programmes that proved no more effective than standard shelter or drop-in services and other control interventions used for most outcomes in most studies.
 Favourable changes from baseline were reported for outcomes for most participants following therapy interventions and standard services.
 We noted considerable heterogeneity between studies and inconsistent reporting of equity data.
 No studies measured the primary outcome of reintegration or reported on adverse effects.